top of page

 GODI, FIRENÇE!

 During the fourteenth century, or the Trecento, Florence was just beginning its rise to prominence politically and financially, with this rise fueling artistic pursuits in poetry, sculpture, architecture, and music.
 This program sets some of our favorite Trecento polyphonic works against the monophonic lauda, a sacred Italian offshoot of the troubadour tradition, as well as instrumental dance songs collected from the period.
 These genres all intersected in the city of Florence, home to many of the century’s leading composers as well as numerous laudesi companies.
 Within a framework of the seasons, drawing on the music’s many references to themes of nature, love, birth, death, and rebirth, this program provides a glimpse into everyday Florentine lives - the mundane, the passionate and the sublime - through music that speaks to the universal human experience.
-Guest artist Nathan Dougherty, tenor, joins the members of Trobár for this program.

 Screen Shot 2022-05-11 at 1_12_03 PM.webp